SeldonIO/alibi/docs-gb/api/alibi/explainers/shap_wrappers.md

 ```python
 fit(background_data: Union[numpy.ndarray, pandas.core.frame.DataFrame, None] = None, summarise_background: Union[bool, str] = False, n_background_samples: int = 1000, kwargs) -> alibi.explainers.shap_wrappers.TreeShap
 ```

-This function instantiates an explainer which can then be use to explain instances using the `explain` method.

-If no background dataset is passed, the explainer uses the path-dependent feature perturbation algorithm to explain the values.
-As such, only the model raw output can be explained and this should be reflected by passing ``model_output='raw'`` when instantiating the explainer.
-If a background dataset is passed, the interventional feature perturbation algorithm is used.
-Using this algorithm, probability outputs can also be explained.
-Additionally, if the ``model_output='log_loss'`` option is passed to the explainer constructor, then the model loss function can be explained by passing the labels as the `y` argument to the explain method.
-A limited number of loss functions are supported, as detailed in the constructor documentation.

 | Name | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |